 While these priorities are not the sole focus of government they do provide an overarching framework to inform the business planning process.
-Recognizing the Board's unique role imposes certain limits and requirements in the law, our focus in this area will be supporting the following priorities:
+Recognizing the Board's unique role imposes certain limits and requirements in law, our focus in this area will be supporting the following priorities:

-- a.
-Properly carrying out our regulatory mandate thus ensuring utilities meet renewable energy and environmental sustainability targets in a cost effective way. - b.
-Continuing consultations with external parties and reviewing each of our mandates to determine if there are better ways to provide our services, more quickly, and at a lower cost. - c.
-Continuing to find new ways to reduce costs through improvements in technology.
+a.
+Properly carrying out our regulatory mandate thus ensuring utilities meet renewable energy and environmental sustainability targets in a cost effective way.

+- b.
+Continuing consultations with external stakeholders and reviewing each of our mandates to determine the most efficient and effective way possible to provide our services. - c.
+Continuing to find innovative ways to reduce costs; for example, through technology improvements.